trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

 ```

 9. Open your browser at : http://localhost:5173/
-   Your app should be running
+   Your app should be running.

-10. Connect / disconnect the wallet
+10. Connect / disconnect the wallet.

-Declare two React Button components and display the user address and his balance
+Declare two React Button components and display the user address and his balance.

-Edit **src/App.tsx** file
+Edit **src/App.tsx** file.

 ```typescript
 import { NetworkType } from "@airgap/beacon-types";